bluekitchen/btstack/chipset/README.md

 ## Espressif ESP32

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
-SCO isn't supported currently, but [Espressif is working on it](https://github.com/espressif/esp-idf/issues/1118).
+Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

 ## EM Microelectronic Marin